emmakc-nodeAU/SoulSpear/README.txt

 > A README-style document produced documenting to a user how to use the GUI ::::>

 -------------------------- 'GUI' SLIDER CONTROLS -------------------------------------
-	KEYS:	W, A, S, D, SHIFT, SPACE = UP, LEFT, DOWN, RIGHT, SHIFT L, R
+	KEYS:	W, A, S, D, LEFT ARROW, RIGHT ARROW = UP, LEFT, DOWN, RIGHT, ROTATE LEFT & RIGHT
-	CLICK:	On Screen Slider to change the lighting and colour of the room
+	MOUSE:	Click on screen sliders to change the lighting and colour of the room
 -------------------------------------------------------------------------------------